hipe/tmx/lib/skylab/git-viz/doc/issues/017-the-fixtures-building-narrative.md

-  for functions we generally use "names-like-this" and not "names_like_this" because a) we can and b) it gives more visual distinction from the other classes of things that use "names_like_this".
+  for functions we generally use "names-like-this" and not "names_like_this" because a) we can and b) it gives more visual distinction from the other classes of things that use "names_like_this". (when we get into [#028]:
+  #dynamic-scoping-as-ersatz-vtable it helps to have this visual disctinction,
+  because half the time in some documents we call functions thru parameters and not directly, and this name change helps emphasize the difference.)

   specifically as it pertains to process-global functions, we use this name convention for functions that are made to be somehow reusable by multiple